deepu105/Java-FFI-benchmarks/Readme.md

 # Java FFI benchmarks

-Benchmarks for Java JNI vs Project Panama with JDK (openjdk 19-panama 2022-09-20)
+Benchmarks for Java JNI (using JavaCPP) vs Project Panama with JDK (openjdk 19-panama 2022-09-20)

 Setup instructions for benchmark: